gogins/csound-extended-manual/README.md

 ## Introduction

-This repository hosts, and serves, online version of the __##Csound Reference Manual##__ that embeds the csound-extended-wasm build of Csound to play examples live in Web browsers.
+This repository hosts, and serves, an online version of the __##Csound Reference Manual##__ that embeds the csound-extended-wasm build of Csound to play examples live in standard Web browsers.

 ## Usage